Top 10 things to consider when booking a cruise

 Take your pick: wake up in a new locale each day or unwind with a backdrop of endless ocean views.
 Cruising offers the best of both worlds with port heavy cruises and leisurely itineraries.
 On a port heavy cruise, guests spend most of their time on land.
 These action-packed trips offer a bevy of shore excursions and take place in the Caribbean, Europe and Alaska.

-Bermuda cruises are unique in that the ship docks in one port for multiple days, allowing for overnights stays and more time to immerse in the island’s culture.
+Bermuda cruises are unique in that the ship docks in one port for multiple days, allowing for overnight stays and more time to immerse in the island’s culture.

 8. Ways to save